hilleer/vscode-tcmerge/README.md

 This extension contributes the following settings:

-* `vscode-tcmerge.repositoryName` - name of the repository.
+* `vscode-tcmerge.origin` - name of the repository.
-* `vscode-tcmerge.repositoryOwner` - owner of the repository.
+* `vscode-tcmerge.owner` - owner of the repository.

 They are automatically set loading the extension for the first time, but can be updated manually or automatically using the command [tcmerge: Update git info](https://github.com/hilleer/vscode-tcmerge#user-content-tcmerge-update-git-info).